-2020 was marked by reinforced QWL commitments, mainly within the Public Institution:
+In 2020, QWL commitments were stepped up, mainly within the Public Institution:

-- new QWL agreement signed (September 2020) the agreement is open-ended and is based on five pillars: attentiveness, trust and meaning; reinforced work collectives; onsite and remote work frameworks; organisation and pace of work; and parenthood and family support; - new extension of remote work agreement signed (September 2020) for a new system (1 to 3 days per week or 45 days throughout the year); - revision of the unused leave donation agreement (November 2020) with the continuation of the four-day week in support of employees who are care givers.
-The QWL agreement sets out actions to improve relationships between employees, and team cohesion, such as: support for employees suffering from long-term or chronic illnesses; in the event of distance from employment; and experimental mediation and internal coaching sessions.
+- new QWL agreement signed (September 2020) the agreement is open-ended and is based on five pillars: attentiveness, trust and purpose; reinforced work collectives; onsite and remote work frameworks; organisation and pace of work; and parenthood and family support; - new amendment to remote work agreement signed (September 2020) for a new arrangement (1 to 3 normal working days per week or 45 days throughout the year); - revision of the unused leave donation agreement (November 2020) with the continuation of the four-day week in support of employees who are caregivers.
+The QWL agreement sets out actions to improve relationships between employees, and team cohesion, such as support for employees suffering from long-term or chronic illnesses and those facing hardship that jeopardises their employment, and testing mediation and internal coaching sessions.